MicrosoftDocs/memdocs/memdocs/intune/protect/windows-10-feature-updates.md

   - The *Microsoft Account Sign-In Assistant* (wlidsvc) must be able to run.
 If the service is blocked or set to *Disabled*, it fails to receive the update.
 For more information, see [Feature updates aren't being offered while other updates are](/windows/deployment/update/windows-update-troubleshooting#feature-updates-are-not-being-offered-while-other-updates-are).
 By default, the service is set to *Manual (Trigger Start)*, which allows it to run when needed.

-- Feature updates are supported for the following Windows 10 editions:
+- Feature updates are supported for the following Windows 10and WIndows 11 editions:
-  - Windows 10 Pro
+  - Windows Pro
-  - Windows 10 Enterprise
+  - Windows Enterprise
-  - Windows 10 Pro Education
+  - Windows Pro Education
-  - Windows 10 Education
+  - Windows Education

   > [!NOTE]
   > **Unsupported versions and editions**: